rajvasoya2610/End-To-End-Cricket-Data-Analytics-Project-Using-Web-Scraping/README.md

 📊 Build DAX measures and visualizations for insight generation.

-🏆 Create an interactive dashboard to select Team Earth’s Best XI.
+🏆 Create an interactive dashboard to select Team xxxx Best XI.

 This project showcases technical precision, analytical logic, and storytelling — a perfect example of how data can power decision-making in sports.